hilariouss/-RL-Double_Dueling_DQN/README.md

-# -RL-Double_DQN
+# -RL-Double_Dueling_DQN
-This repository implements the 'double DQN', which extends the DQN.
+This repository implements the 'double dueling DQN', which extends the DQN.